 This awareness campaign runs throughout the month of September as a response to the fact that college age women are four times more likely to be sexually assaulted than women in any other age group as well as the fact the first month of college is the most vulnerable, at-risk time for first year female students.

 During the campaign, the Women's Resource Center partners with the Health and Wellness Center to host the Awareness and Prevention Fair during Community Time in Ferraggiaro Quad.
 The fair features both on campus departments and off campus agencies that provide support, information, and resources for survivors of sexual assault and dating violence and their significant others.
-This year's fair was be held on Wednesday, September 18th.
+This year's fair was be held on Wednesday, September 17th.
+Educational presentations are given in First Year Advising Cohorts and Residence Halls to promote understanding of topics such as consent, bystander intervention, and how to access resources.

-30 Safety Tips for the First 30 Days
+Safety Tips for the First 30 Days and Beyond

-- Make sure your cell phone is with you and charged at all times
+- Try to make sure your cell phone is with you and charged at all times.

 Residence Hall Safety